Lauren-Wilson/Portfolio/README.md

 # Portfolio
-This repo holds analytical works that makeup my portfolio.

 As of: October 19th, 2021.

 -- Created a folder and uploaded files that hold the original Excel data,